arghyagod-coder/lolaaur/README.md

 Now many will ask, Why use lola when we have those software managers?

 Well, lola is a Command Line Interface and is used inside the terminal.
 And as we know, terminal downloads are way more faster than the software managers.
-While many softwares can be downloaded with a single `sudo apt install`, most common ones need some more commands.
+While many softwares can be downloaded with a single `pacman -S`, most common ones need some more commands.

 So `lola` is here to make your life way more easier while installing software!
 This project targets both advanced and beginner users, because who doesn't like speedy and quicky stuff?